 Her younger friend Jing, in her twenties, felt differently.

 “I like big movies.
 Like Dunkirk – something big and epic, or 3D — like Avatar.
 Something big and visually thrilling always gets me,” she said.
 “But sometimes I like romance, too!”

 My friend Ma, also twenty-something, looks for something distinctly cerebral.

 “I want me some indie, art-house, thought-provoking cinema.
 Not this trash they play.
 Shout out to Shanghai International Film Festival and Shanghai Art Film Federation,” he added.
 “They’re doing a good job.”

-(It should be noted that Ma a a vocal critic of Wolf Warriors 2’s spectacular box office run, message of freedom, and badass explosions.)
+(It should be noted that Ma a a vocal critic of Wolf Warrior 2’s spectacular box office run, message of freedom, and badass explosions.)

 Some artier fare that’s come out of the Chinese film scene in recent years — 2015’s Kaili Blues